 Best AV Receivers For 4 Ohm Speakers

 In general, AV receivers from Onkyo and Yamaha tend to be rated for 4 ohm speakers.
 The Onkyo TX-NR616 and Yamaha RX-V773 are two great examples.
+Another example is the Onkyo TX NR595 and Yamaha TSR 700.
 In terms of amps, the Pyle PD1000BA is a good choice.

 To use your 4 ohm-speakers with an AV receiver or power amp, you should keep the volume as low as possible to prevent damaging your receiver or amp.
 You should also get a receiver that supports 4 ohm speakers.